exploration/Open-Directory-CLI-Tools/odt_get_ldap_users/EXPLO_README.md

 Usage
 -----
 Usage is simple.
-Just clone this repository onto your server, and run the `get_ldap_users.sh` script.
+Just clone this repository onto your OS X server with `git clone https://github.com/exploration/Open-Directory-CLI-Tools.git`, and run the `get_ldap_users.sh` script.
 You'll see a file called `final_list.tab`, which you can use to import users into the message board.
 See below for the entire procedure.

 General User Management Procedure
 =============================